DavidBriglio/cordova-plugin-os-theme/README.md

 ## License

-MIT.
-Please see license file for full details.
+MIT - Please see license file for full details.

 ## Questions